fraud-intelligence-limited/fil-documentation/src/Tutorials/Submitting_a_contribution/Verifying_a_contrubution_has_been_submitted.md

 2. Retrieve the peer’s credit balance:

    - Send a `GET` request to the `/data/api/v1/wallet-management/balance` endpoint.
-   - If a contribution has been submitted successfuly, the peer’s balance is updated in accordance with the declared reward amounts.
+   - If a contribution has been submitted successfully, the peer’s balance is updated in accordance with the declared reward amounts.

      ::: details Output structure